Trusted Publishers Certificate Store

 Note The driver signing verification policy used by Plug and Play requires that the Authenticode certificate of a CA has been previously installed in the local machine version of the Trusted Publishers certificate store.
 For more information, see Local Machine and Current User Certificate Stores.

 For more information about software restriction policies and using Certificate Rules, see the information in the Windows Help and Support Center.
-In addition, you find more information about these topics on the Microsoft TechNet website.

 For more information about how to deploy Authenticode certificates in an enterprise by using Group Policy, see the readme file Selfsign_readme.htm, which is located in the src\general\build\driversigning directory of the WDK.